danielhones/alchemy/docs/manual.md

-# Alchemy Ear Training - Using the Program
+# Alchemy Ear Training<br>Using the program

 # Getting Started
   When you first open the program, your screen will look like this: (((screenshot of default program)))

   At first, we'll only worry about the window on the right.
-The program is ready to use right out of the box, so let's move on to...
+The program is ready to use right out of the box, so let's move on.

 # Your first exercise
   After opening the program, press Enter or click the "Start" button.
 You'll hear a cadence followed by a random